We aim to stop harm by encouraging safe whistleblowing

 Maybe you work in a bank or financial services and suspect fraud, or you have seen neglect or abuse in a care home.
 Perhaps you, or someone you know has told you about a serious public health risk to consumers.

 Speaking up can help stop the problem before it gets any worse.
 It could even prevent the wrongdoing, risk or danger, happening in the first place.
 We advise people who want to alert either the employer, regulator or even the media about wrongdoing.
+For further examples of whistleblowing please see our case studies page.

 There are different terms used to explain whistleblowing – speaking up, raising concerns, or whistleblowing – but all mean the very same thing.
 Some organisations prefer to use ‘speaking up’ instead of the word whistleblowing.